KostasKatsenis/CourseProject/Codebook.md

 to produce.
 You can read the README.md file for additional information.
 The FinalData set contains the means of each different measurement for each Volunteer and each Activity.
+The script creates a text file CourseProject.txt, which contains the FinalData.

 ##Description of the variables